mattyyeung/mattyyeung.github.io/_posts/2024-04-21-deterministic-quoting.md

 * an educational aid that allows students to query textbooks or other study material
 * a legal assistant with knowledge of case law

-In all these cases, there are serious consequences to hallucinations.
+In all these cases, there are serious consequences to hallucinations. <!-- tODO-->

 ---

-## Technical Details: How is it Implemented?
+## 5. Technical Details: How is it Implemented?

 While implementations will vary, DQ fundamentally involves a sending LLM outputs to a separate module that replaces potentially-hallucinated quotations with verbatim copies direct from the source material.
 This replacement is a traditional non-AI database query, that is, it’s “deterministic”.